csesoc/projects-constitution/constitution.md

            c) To keep relevant society papers in order;
            d) To coordinate elections; and
            e) To maintain up-to-date membership lists.
-        3.7.3 DUTIES OF THE TREASURER
-           a) To keep and maintain all society financial records;
+           f) To keep and maintain all society financial records;
-           b) To hold cheque books, petty cash tins etc;
+           g) To hold cheque books, petty cash tins etc;
-           c) To keep the society informed of its financial position (at meetings, through regular e-mail reports, or regular newsletter);
+           h) To keep the society informed of its financial position (at meetings, through regular e-mail reports, or regular newsletter);
-           d) To carry out financial transactions as directed by the Executive;
+           i) To carry out financial transactions as directed by the Executive;
-           e) To not lend money of the society under any circumstances;
+           j) To not lend money of the society under any circumstances;
-           f) To always ensure that the records are up to date and in good order so that if they are otherwise unable to continue in that capacity someone else can easily take over;
+           k) To always ensure that the records are up to date and in good order so that if they are otherwise unable to continue in that capacity someone else can easily take over;
-           g) To not put the society in debt that cannot be repaid, but endeavour to match costs and income as closely as possible;
+           l) To not put the society in debt that cannot be repaid, but endeavour to match costs and income as closely as possible;
-           h) To always insist on a receipt or docket to validate any expenditure by the society;
+           m) To always insist on a receipt or docket to validate any expenditure by the society;
-           i) To pay all accounts by cheque or EFT;
+           n) To pay all accounts by cheque or EFT;
-           j) To always enter the payee's name, the amount and a brief explanation of the payment on the cheque butt or EFT transaction description;
+           o) To always enter the payee's name, the amount and a brief explanation of the payment on the cheque butt or EFT transaction description;
-           k) To always provide a receipt to a person who gives money to the society upon the person's request immediately;
+           p) To always provide a receipt to a person who gives money to the society upon the person's request immediately;
-           l) To ensure petty cash is banked within three (3) business days once it exceeds
+           q) To ensure petty cash is banked within three (3) business days once it exceeds
               $500;
-           m) To ensure you have at least two and not more than three signatories who are Executive members to the cheque account;
+           r) To ensure you have at least two and not more than three signatories who are Executive members to the cheque account;
-           n) To ensure that society funds are not misused at any time; and
+           s) To ensure that society funds are not misused at any time; and
-           o) To ensure that when smaller amounts of money are spent, (petty cash) a receipt or docket must be obtained.
+           t) To ensure that when smaller amounts of money are spent, (petty cash) a receipt or docket must be obtained.
 UNDER NO CIRCUMSTANCES ARE ANY EXPENSES TO BE MET WITHOUT DOCUMENTATION.
-        3.7.4 DUTIES OF THE ARC DELEGATE
+        3.7.4 DUTIES OF THE HR OFFICER
            a) To be aware of Arc rules and regulations, in particular its funding system and the possibilities for the society;
            b) To communicate with the Executive before and after the each Arc meeting to